hardisgroupcom/jcollectd/FORK.md

 - includes the send interval option (jcd.sendinterval)
 - add fine logging on UpdSender
 - add logging of properties read (from JVM or from file)
+- sanitize plugin,plugin-instance and type (replace dashes and spaces by dots)

 Using
 	-Djcd.properties=/tmp/jcd.properties